wighawag/tutorial-hardhat-deploy/README.md

 **Hardhat** is designed around the concepts of **tasks** and **plugins**.
 The bulk of **Hardhat**'s functionality comes from plugins, which as a developer [you're free to choose](/plugins/) the ones you want to use.

 ### Tasks
-Every time you're running **Hardhat** from the CLI you're running a task. e.g. `npx hardhat compile` is running the `compile` task.
+Every time you run **Hardhat** from the CLI you're running a task. e.g. `npx hardhat compile` is running the `compile` task.
 To see the currently available tasks in your project, run `npx hardhat`.
 Feel free to explore any task by running `npx hardhat help [task]`.

 ::: tip
 You can create your own tasks.
 Check out the [Creating a task](/guides/create-task.md) guide.
 :::

 ### Plugins
-**Hardhat** is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults.
-All of which can be overriden.
+**Hardhat** is unopinionated in terms of what tools you end up using, but it does come with some built-in defaults, all of which can be overriden.
 Most of the time the way to use a given tool is by consuming a plugin that integrates it into **Hardhat**.

 For this tutorial we are going to use the hardhat-deploy-ethers and hardhat-deploy plugin.
 They'll allow you to interact with Ethereum and to test your contracts.
 We'll explain how they're used later on.
 We also install ethers chai and mocha and typescript.
-To install them, in your project directory run:
+To install them, run the following command in your project directory:

 ```
 yarn add -D hardhat-deploy hardhat-deploy-ethers ethers chai chai-ethers mocha @types/chai @types/mocha @types/node typescript ts-node dotenv
 ```

 Edit `hardhat.config.ts` so that it looks like this: